Jenoelle/code-challenge/README.md

 In the loop of the app, we fetch the data from the OpenTriviaDB, parse the data, and display the Questions on a sliding view of question cards.
 Once the user answers all the questions they can load a new question set.

+### Requirements of Design

+Pull True/False Trivia Questions from the Open Trivia DB

+* User should be displayed a single question at a time
+* Upon answering they should be notified if they were correct or not
+* Upon answering the screen should swipe to the next question
+* User should be able to swipe back to see all answered questions

+Per the Requirements, the only information needed from a stored question object in the Open Trivia DB was the question and the answer and to only pull True/false questions.
+This fueled the DatabaseItem Creation to only store necessary values, the question and the right answer.
+It's structure can optionally be scaled/customized for future implementations such as allowing the user to choose the category or difficulty.

+I chose to separate the DatabaseItem as a parent and create a SlideItem that extends the parent.
+The Database Item would hold the immutable question information that can be extended into any type of item that wants to use it.
+The SlideItem is meant to be a UI item for the SliderAdapter(PagerAdapter).
+Another Item class can be created and extend the database, for example, to fill a different type of UI element.
+I chose to only use the SlideItem through out the code since we knew we would only have the one type of item.

+The choice of ViewPager with a CardView was to fit the requirements to show only one question, all which have the same UI container and elements, at a time with the ability to auto scroll to the next question.
+A similar effect could be achieved by using fragments as well.
+We would only need to create a single fragment class and populate the fragment according to the question we are on.
+This is an option if you want more customizable behavior of each of the pages and to truly separate the Main Activity so the fragment itself can handle its own UI and take away the burden with its own fragment lifecycle.
+This would be a good choice when scaling to different types of questions.

 ### Active Classes

 #### OpenTriviaDB